groonga/groonga-query-log/doc/text/run-regression-test.md

 request isn't a problem.
 If responses have any difference, the request may be a problem.

-You can find details about requests that have difference in test result logs.
+You can find details about requests that generate different response in test result logs.
 You can find test result logs under `results/` directory.
 Test result log file name is the same as input query log file name.
 If query log file is `query-logs/query-20140508.log`, test